OBDS-Training/Help/content/en/docs/connect/ssh-key-pair/index.md

 ## Creating an SSH key pair

-To create the SSH key pair, open a Terminal on your personal computer, and
+To create the SSH key pair, open a Terminal session on your personal computer (i.e., not logged into the CCB cluster), and type:
-type:

 ```bash
 ssh-keygen -t rsa -b 4096
 ```

+In particular:

-The option `-t rsa` is important to generate the right type of SSH key pair.
+- The option `-t rsa` is important to generate the right type of SSH key pair.
-The option `-b 4096` indicates the number of bits in the key; a minimum of 2048 is recommended, while larger values generally give additional strength to the key.
+- The option `-b 4096` indicates the number of bits in the key; a minimum of 2048 is recommended, while larger values generally give additional strength to the key.

-When prompted for a filename, immediately press the Return key to accept the default filename and location.
+When prompted for a filename, do not type anything, and immediately press the Return key to accept the default filename and location.

 When prompted for a passphrase, we recommended typing a password that is secret yet memorable to you.
 This passphrase will be the last line of defense